Sold goods for Cash Journal Entry

 2) Recording with Cash GL account

-Note: Generally, returns are not allowed in case of cash sales.
+Note: Generally, returns are not allowed for cash sales.
 That does not mean it’s not at all allowed.

 How about a practical example?